Keven McDonald: Professional career

-On June 9, 1978, McDonald was selected in the second round (42nd overall) in that year's National Basketball Association draft by the Seattle SuperSonics (later relocated to Oklahoma City Thunder).
+McDonald was selected by the Seattle SuperSonics (now known as the Oklahoma City Thunder) in the second round of the 1978 NBA draft with the 42nd overall pick.
 The SuperSonics, who were coming off of an appearance in the NBA Finals and on the verge of the franchise's only championship, did not keep any of their rookies that year.
 McDonald was released by head coach Lenny Wilkens on September 30, 1978 and instead played overseas.
 McDonald played 34 games for Finnish club Turun NMKY, helping the team win silver in the Korisliiga for the 1978–79 season.

 In 1979, McDonald tried out for the San Diego Clippers and the following year with the Philadelphia 76ers where his former college head coach Chuck Daly was then an assistant coach, but was not picked up by either team.
 McDonald played a few games for the Lancaster Red Roses in the CBA during the 1979–80 season, the final season of the franchise.